ashraffyi/Data-Engineering-Capstone-Project/README.md

 6. On the create connection page, enter the following values:
 	-   **Conn Id**: Enter  `redshift`.
 	-   **Conn Type**: Enter  `Postgres`.
-	-   **Host**: Enter the endpoint of your Redshift cluster, excluding the port at the end.
-You can find this by selecting your cluster in the  **Clusters**  page of the Amazon Redshift console.
-See where this is located in the screenshot below.
-IMPORTANT: Make sure to  **NOT**  include the port at the end of the Redshift endpoint string.
+	-   **Host**: Enter the endpoint of your Redshift cluster, excluding the port at the end. **IMPORTANT: Make sure to  NOT**  include the port at the end of the Redshift endpoint string.
 	-   **Schema**: Enter  `dev`.
 This is the Redshift database you want to connect to.
 	-   **Login**: Enter  `awsuser`.
 	-   **Password**: Enter the password you created when launching your Redshift cluster.